What are temper tantrums in children?

 When to seek professional help

 Most children outgrow the tantrum phase by the age of 5.
-If your child’s tantrums become more frequent, severe or destructive, it may be a sign of a bigger issue, such as stress, family issue or a health or development problem.
+If your child’s tantrums become more frequent, severe or destructive, it may be a sign of a bigger issue, such as stress, family issue or a health or development problem such as hearing problems, learning problems or difficulty with concentration or attention.
+Tantrums can also be a sign of anxiety or trauma in some children.

 Consult your doctor or call Pregnancy Birth and Baby on 1800 882 436 for advice if: